Ap0dexMe0/NF-MSL/README.md

-# Netflix MSL Multi-Platform Login
+# Netflix MSL Universal Handshake

-A Python toolkit for performing Netflix MSL (Message Security Layer) authentication across five different client platforms.
-Credentials are configured once in `config.ini` and are never passed on the command line.
+> A cross-platform MSL (Message Security Layer) authentication toolkit for Netflix.
+> Implements a unified handshake layer that works across Android, iOS, Smart TV, Web, and MGK — all driven from a single entry point with shared credential management.

 ---